keira104/Tree-of-Savior-Spanish/README.md

 Welcome to the Spanish translation of Tree of Savior.
 Please enjoy your stay.
 We have milk and cookies!
-(Soon to be updated: Text divisions and their respective translators)
+<br>(Soon to be updated: Text divisions and their respective translators)